Choosing the right transactional email service can make or break your user experience.

 Cons

-- While offering advanced features such as marketing automation, Mailjet lacks some critical tools like a CRM system.
+- It lacks some useful tools like a CRM system

 Pricing